Waking up in the middle of the night can feel frustrating when you’re hoping for a solid night of sleep.

 Red light is by far the superior choice when choosing a nightlight that won’t disrupt your circadian rhythm.
 Naturally, waking up in the middle of the night isn’t ideal regardless, however, exposing your eyes to red light will be better than blue or green.

-Our retinas hold special photosensitive cells, known in the science community as ipRGC’s which power our body’s internal clock.
+Our retinas hold special photosensitive cells known as ipRGC’s, which power our body’s internal clock.
 These cells are sensitive to different wavelengths or colors, which send signals to our brain.
 According to a study at Ohio State University, it seems this function is most sensitive to blue-green light, telling our brain it’s daytime.

 While complete darkness will always be best for snoozing, if you wake up often and need to see, keep a red-orange hued nightlight, as your eyes will be least sensitive to this color.